axwli/git-essential-training-5988161/gitStatusDemo.md

-this is content
+This is a new line, this is a change.

-this is an extra line